Psychologist

 Psychologist Anywhere Anytime

-Fetishism (or a specific fetish) is one of the behaviors in a group of sexual problems called paraphilias.
+Fetishism (or a specific fetish) is one of the behaviors in a group of sexual problems called paraphilias where paraphilias are strong reoccurring sexual urges and fantasies typically involving nonhuman objects or involving the suffering or humiliation of yourself or another person.

 Fetishes are associated with sexual arousal in response to objects or stimuli not associated with normal sexual behavior patterns and that may interfere with the establishment of normal sexual relationships.
-This sexual behavior is widespread and takes many forms, from benign (a preference for the partner's wearing of lingerie before sex) to vicious.
-In benign situations, such as when a man requests that a partner keep these items on at times during sexual activity, this is not considered to be a fetish except in those situations when the person cannot perform sexually unless the partner is wearing the items.
+This sexual behavior is widespread and takes many forms, from the harmless to the dangerous and malicious.

 Groups of Fetishes